matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

-* Feb 20, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at The University of Sydney.
+* Feb 28, 2023: I will be giving an interview at [ZK Podcast](https://zeroknowledge.fm/) about our work on credible auction design.

 * Feb 28 and March 1, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Tufts University, Medford, MA.

+* March TBD, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton Decenter Seminar, Princeton, NJ.

 * March 20, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at University of Virginia, Charlottesville, VA.

+* April TDB, 2023: I will be a panelist at a Bitcoin Webinar organized by [De Gruyter](https://www.degruyter.com/).

 * June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at Quantitative Issues in Centralised and Decentralised Finance mini symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.